dotnet/AspNetCore.Docs/aspnet/security/cross-site-scripting.rst

 1. Never put untrusted data into your HTML input, unless you follow the rest of the steps below.
-   Untrusted data is any data that may be controlled by an attacker, HTML form inputs, query strings, HTTP headers, even data sourced from a database, as an attacker may be able to breach your database if not your application.
+   Untrusted data is any data that may be controlled by an attacker, HTML form inputs, query strings, HTTP headers, even data sourced from a database as an attacker may be able to breach your database even if they cannot breach your application.
 #.
 Before putting untrusted data inside an HTML element ensure it is HTML encoded.
 HTML encoding takes characters such as < and
    changes them into a safe form like &lt;
 #.
 Before putting untrusted data into an HTML attribute ensure it is HTML attribute encoded.
 HTML attribute encoding is a superset of